Israel in 5 Days

 Many people take a short vacation to Israel and try to fit in as much as possible.
 Even if you only have five days in Israel you can cover a good deal of the country, especially if you take one day Israel tours.
 If you land at Tel Aviv airport and base yourself in Tel Aviv you are sure to see the top Tel Aviv attractions.
 The rest of the country can be seen with Israel tours.
 Here is how you could divide your time to see as much of Israel as possible in five days.

-In one day you can cover the attractions around the Sea of Galilee and visit the Golan Height.
-Nazareth is also in the Galilee and is a great alternative for Christian travelers.
-Yardenit is a baptismal site on the River Jordan which can be included in Christian tours to the north.
+Day 3.
+Galilee and Golan HeightsIn one day you can cover the attractions around the Sea of Galilee, the lowest freshwater lake on Earth, and visit the spectacular Golan Heights.
+Nazareth, known as "the Arab capital of Israel, is also in Galilee and is a great alternative for Christian travelers.
+You will enjoy the magnificent Church of Annunciation and the Church of St. Joseph.
+If you decide on a guided Nazareth and Sea of Galilee Tour, you will also visit places where Jesus performed miracles, like Capernaum and Tabgha with its Roman Catholic Church of the Multiplication of the Loaves.
+Yardenit is a baptismal site on the Jordan River that can be included in Israel Christian tours to the north.